Steffy Forrester: Characterization

 Jamey Giddens of the soap opera website Daytime Confidential characterized Steffy as "bitch-nasty", while Wood has described her as strong-willed and a vixen.
 The program's website said that Steffy is a "stunning fashionista" and a "provocative trendsetter", and added that "when it comes to Steffy Forrester, things are never as they seem.
-On the surface she’s sexy, stylish, clever, and together but below the surface, Ridge and Taylor's only surviving daughter is emotionally starved and slowly learning how to love and be loved".
+On the surface she's sexy, stylish, clever, and together but below the surface, Ridge and Taylor's only surviving daughter is emotionally starved and slowly learning how to love and be loved".
 By 2011, Wood described Steffy as a "rich bitch" and stated, "I love playing her and developing her character.
 She is so different from me.
 It's rather cathartic, and it allows my alter ego to come out on The Bold and The Beautiful set five days a week."
 CBS Soaps in Depth characterized Steffy as the soap opera's "resident diva".
 When asked if Steffy was "a little bit nuts", Wood said: "yes, she's a mess.
 But a very strong mess."

 Steffy is named after her paternal grandmother Stephanie Forrester (Susan Flannery), with Wood affirming: "She's always thinking.
 There's a reason she was named for her grandmother, Stephanie.
 There's always a tactic, always a strategy."
 Steffy and her brother Thomas have always dreamed of their parents Ridge (Ronn Moss) and Taylor (Hunter Tylo) reuniting.
 In 2009, the siblings manipulate their parents to get them back together in marriage.
 The storyline, inspired by The Parent Trap (1961), sees Steffy and Thomas tamper with SMS text messages between Ridge and his former love, Brooke Logan (Katherine Kelly Lang) to make Brooke believe that Ridge had dumped her, so she will not interrupt his reunion with Taylor.
 However, Brooke crashes the wedding after the marriage becomes official.

 Wood said that she is sometimes puzzled when reading Steffy's scripts, but connects her present storyline to the character's past.
 She said: "I just think back to all the things Steffy has been through.
-She has a lot of deep-seated [sic] issues.
-That is where I think it stems from with her father leaving her, losing her sister, her mom sleeping with her sister’s boyfriend, etc. There are just so many traumatic things!
+She has a lot of deep seeded [sic] issues.
+That is where I think it stems from with her father leaving her, losing her sister, her mom sleeping with her sister's boyfriend, etc. There are just so many traumatic things!
 Explaining her reaction to Steffy killing her cousin Alexandria Forrester (Ashlyn Pearce) in self-defense, Wood stated in August 2015: "When I first heard about it, I was in major shock, of course.
 Then I started thinking about how everything bad happens to Steffy and that it makes sense that she's a murderer now.
 It's kind of perfect, really."